Camp Suzuki: Howe Sound welcome package: Children's camp

 Park Royal Mall - North Side (near London Drugs entrance) -- see Google map here

-Please arrive 30 minutes early for check-in and look for the camp counselor with the bright green shirt.
+Please arrive 30 minutes early for check-in.
 If you miss the bus during the drop-off times, it is your responsibility to get your child to Horseshoe Bay where they will catch the water taxi to camp.

 Drop-off in Horseshoe Bay